 I hope that you’ve enjoyed this visit to Dinosaur National Monument.
 There is truly so much to see, we really only scratched the surface due to the short timeframe of our three-day adventure from Estes Park.

-Stay tuned for the third part of this saga, covering Colorado National Monument, in Grand Junction.
-As a preview, it is stunning! 🙂
+And finally, the third part of this saga, covering Colorado National Monument, in Grand Junction, is available at this link.
+Please join us again soon, as the adventures continue!